FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/features/symfony-http-cache.rst

     The drawback is that you need to manually check whether you need to adjust your ``AppCache`` each time you update the FOSHttpCache library.

-By default, the event dispatching cache kernel registers all subscribers it knows about.
-You can disable subscribers, or customize how they are instantiated.
+By default, the event dispatching cache kernel registers all event listeners it knows about.
+You can disable listeners, or customize how they are instantiated.

-If you do not need all subscribers, or need to register some yourself to customize their behavior, overwrite ``getOptions`` and return the right bitmap in ``fos_default_subscribers``.
+If you do not need all listeners, or need to register some yourself to customize their behavior, overwrite ``getOptions`` and return the right bitmap in ``fos_default_subscribers``.
 Use the constants provided by the ``EventDispatchingHttpCache``::